mpolimeno/sdsu-sage-tutorial-git/sagecalc.rst

 .. index:: Order of operations

-As we would expect, Sage adheres to the standard order of operations, PEMDAS (parenthesis, exponents, multiplication, division, addition, subtraction). ::
+As we would expect, SageMath adheres to the standard order of operations, PEMDAS (parenthesis, exponents, multiplication, division, addition, subtraction). ::